 Besides his work with Give Back a Smile, Geffre also does a great deal of work with Donated Dental Services (DDS), based in Minnesota.
 This expansive volunteer network has a program that operates in each state and provides free, comprehensive dental care to the most vulnerable, including the disabled and elderly who cannot get public aid.
 Dentists and dental laboratories work together to provide a wide range of services, including donated dentures, crowns, and bridges.
 While much of Geffre’s work with them is more local, he’s also accepted cases from Rhode Island, Ohio, and Washington.

-“DDS knows that if they need a laboratory, they can automatically call us, and no matter how much Donated Dental work we’ve done, we’ll take the case,” says Geffre.
-He encourages other laboratories, dentists, and dental professionals to donate whatever time they can, whether through Give Back a Smil
+“DDS knows that if they need a laboratory, they can automatically call us.
+No matter how much Donated Dental work we’ve done, we’ll always take the case,” says Geffre.
+He encourages other laboratories, dentists, and dental professionals to donate whatever time they can.
+Whether it’s through Give Back a Smile, Donated Dental, or any other organization of their choice, it’s a great opportunity.

 “Never be afraid to grab a charitable case,” he says, “because the reward will always outweigh everything else.”